mxschmitt/been/public/countries.md

 - [x] CZ Czech Republic: |
     I went skiing there in 2023 at Klínovec.
 - [x] DE Germany: |
     I'm living here.
-Grew up in Bavaria - moved to Berlin in 2021.
+Grew up in Bavaria - moved to Berlin Mid 2021.
 - [ ] DK Denmark
 - [ ] EE Estonia
 - [x] ES Spain: |
     I went to Malaga.
+There are a bunch of nice day trips which you can do from there.
+(Ronda, Granada, Caminito del Rey, Gibraltar)
 - [ ] FI Finland
 - [ ] FO Faroe Islands
 - [x] FR France: |
-    I went skiing there.
+    I went skiing there: Val Thorens - My favorite ski resort in the alps (and also the biggest one).
 - [x] GB United Kingdom: |
-    I went to London a few times to meet a friend and I went to London as a small kid.
+    I went to London a few times to meet a friend and I went to London as a small kid with a group tour.
 - [ ] GB-CHA Channel Islands
 - [ ] GE Georgia
 - [ ] GG Guernsey